O'Nan moonshine and arithmetic: Introduction and Statement of Results

 \subsection{Moonshine and Divisors}

-Before describing our results in more detail we offer a more conceptual perspective on moonshine.
-Suppose that $G$ is a finite group.
-Loosely speaking, moonshine is a phenomenon which associates an infinite-dimensional graded $G$-module, say $V^{G}$, to a collection of modular forms, one for each conjugacy class.
+Before describing our results in more detail we offer a conceptual number theoretic perspective which ties together some of the recent developments mentioned above.
+Suppose that $G$ is one of the finite groups appearing in the aforementioned cases of moonshine.
+Then we have an infinite-dimensional graded $G$-module, say $V^{G}$, which manifests a collection of modular forms, one for each conjugacy class.
 For monstrous, umbral, and Thompson moonshine we have

 The defining feature of the $f_{[g]}$ is that their $m^{\rm th}$ coefficients equal the graded traces $\tr(g | V^{G}_m)$.

 In monstrous moonshine, the $f_{[g]}$ are Hauptmoduln for genus 0 groups $\Gamma_{[g]}$ (essentially level $o(g)$ congruence subgroups).
 At the cusp $\infty$, they have Fourier expansion